- Mariéme Jamme attended the first Africa CEO Forum in Geneva

 The forum was packed with journalists from all around the world including young African bloggers and journalists from France's biggest newsrooms.
 The question we are all asking ourselves now is how can we create, maintain and retain talent in Africa?

-As the Apps4africa 2012 competition team travels to find the next tech CEO in Africa, all these questions were left unanswered at the African CEO Forum.
+2012 competition team travels to find the next tech CEO in Africa, all these questions were left unanswered at the African CEO Forum.
 The forum failed to talk about the youth of Africa, the Diaspora, technology hubs, and the growth of micro-economic dynamism we are seeing today.

 It dramatically failed to address what development strategies African companies should employ to sustain and scale up their businesses.